hamedmiir/Normalizer/README.md

 Control threads to avoid from race condition and checking correctness of answer handled by semaphores.

 ### Running
-Run the below codes in terminal
+Run the below command in terminal
 ```
 g++ sensor.cpp -pthread -o sensor && ./sensor
 ```